Do I Have Nightmare Disorder? 6 Tips for Better Sleep and Sweeter Dreams

 Your usual bedtime routine might include taking a warm shower, following your skincare routine, brushing your teeth, or reading a chapter of a book.
 Many people enjoy drinking a cup of herbal tea before bedtime.
 Others incorporate meditation, gentle yoga, or breathing exercises to relax their body and mind before drifting off to sleep.

-Both of these can disrupt sleep and cause nightmares.
+Both of these can disrupt sleep and may even contribute to nightmares.
 You might try not to drink any caffeine or alcohol in the evening.
+As a study in the American Academy of Sleep’s journal suggests, caffeine can result in sleep disturbances even if consumed as many as six hours before bed.

 You also might make sure the room where you sleep is sufficiently dark and at a comfortable temperature.
 Decorating the room with familiar, comforting objects may also be a good idea.
-Lastly, you might consider whether your bed, pillows, and blankets are comfortable.
+You might consider whether your bed, pillows, and blankets are comfortable.

-Regular daily exercise (but not right before bed) may improve the quality of your sleep.
+Regular daily exercise (but not right before bed) may improve the quality of your sleep in addition to potentially providing overall health benefits.
 Exercise can be as simple as taking a walk or dancing to your favorite music.

 Counseling is an option that may help you address your nightmares or sleep problems.
 Whether you prefer to speak to a counselor in person or online, they may be able to help you understand why you’re having nightmares.
 A mental health professional can also suggest various methods to stop your nightmares and improve your sleep overall.
-The American Academy of Sleep Medicine has found that engaging in cognitive-behavioral therapy can be an effective treatment for nightmare disorder.
+The American Academy of Sleep Medicine has found that engaging in cognitive-behavioral therapy can be an effective treatment for nightmare disorder, per the Academy of Sleep’s website.

-If you’re interested in online therapy, BetterHelp is a great choice if you’re 18 or older, and TeenCounseling offers the same services specifically for teens.
+If you’re interested in online therapy, BetterHelp is one option if you’re 18 or older, and TeenCounseling offers the same services specifically for teens.
 BetterHelp and TeenCounseling are online counseling platforms.
-They can match you with a certified counselor who can suggest stress reduction techniques and help you with your nightmares and any other mental health concerns.
+They can match you with a certified counselor who can suggest stress reduction techniques and help you with your nightmares and other mental health concerns (such as post-traumatic stress disorder, for example).

-You can talk to a licensed therapist from the comfort of your own home.
+You can talk to a licensed therapist virtually from the comfort of your own home.
 Also, you can contact your therapist in between sessions via in-app messaging, and they’ll get back to you as soon as they are able.
+Research suggests that online therapy can be as effective as in-person sessions in many cases.
+See below for client reviews of BetterHelp counselors.

 Takeaway